bepu/bepuphysics2/Documentation/QuestionsAndAnswers.md

 If the target hardware is known to be identical (maybe a networked console game where users only play against other users of the exact same hardware), you might be fine.
 Sometimes, you'll even get lucky and end up with two different desktop processors that produce identical results.

 But, in general, the only way to guarantee cross platform determinism is to avoid generating any instructions which may differ between hardware.
-A common solution here is to use fixed point rather than floating point math.
+A common solution here is to use software floating point or fixed point rather than native floating point math.

-At the moment, BEPUphysics v2 does not support fixed point math out of the box, and it would be a pretty enormous undertaking to port it all over without destroying performance.
+At the moment, BEPUphysics v2 does not support software floats or fixed math out of the box, and it would be a pretty enormous undertaking to port it all over without destroying performance.

 I may look into conditionally compiled alternative scalar types in the future.
 I can't guarantee when or if I'll get around to it, though; don't wait for me!